 CB jargon hits pop culture & America’s Top 40

-In 1975 the wildly-popular song Convoy, hit the airwaves.
-It told of a fictitious convoy of 18-wheelers that blockaded highway lanes and refused to stop for any reason—including law enforcement—as it traveled west to east, picking up converts and reinforcements along the way.
+In 1975 the wildly-popular song, Convoy, hit the airwaves.
+It told of a fictitious band of 18-wheelers that blockaded highway lanes and refused to stop for any reason—including law enforcement—as it traveled west to east, picking up converts and reinforcements along the way.

 Real-life trucker convoys and strikes were real, but not as flamboyant as the song portrayed them to be.

 You couldn’t go an hour between plays on every country or pop music station on your AM/FM dial.
 The song became a movie in 1978 and taught us all CB jargon like “10-4 good buddy” and “put the pedal to the metal.”
 That’s how CB talk became common parlance.

 You’d even hear people in grocery stores and PTA meetings saying “10-4” instead of “okay.”

 Fascinated by this history?
 Mortal Journey offers an extensive list of jargon and a history of the CB radio.

 Choosing our “CB handles” before hitting the road